kearnz/autoimpute/docs/source/user_guide/getting_started.rst

 .. code-block:: python

-   # create a complex instance of the MultipleImputer
+   # create a complex instance of the MiceImputer
    # Here, we specify strategies by column and predictors for each column
    # We also specify what additional arguments any `pmm` strategies should take
-   imp = MultipleImputer(
+   imp = MiceImputer(
        n=10,
        strategy={"salary": "pmm", "gender": "bayesian binary logistic", "age": "norm"}, predictors={"salary": "all", "gender": ["salary", "education", "weight"]},